dheera123/embedded_system/readme.md

 ![alt tag](http://www.servethehome.com/wp-content/uploads/2013/03/Win32-Disk-Imager-Raspbian-Image-Selection-from-Synology-NAS.png)

 * Select the image file of raspbian os extracted from zip file.
-Then select the memory card (be careful "do not select another disk by accident"). write the os ge by clicking the "write" button of Win32DiskImager.
+Then select the memory card (be careful "do not select another disk by accident"). write the OS image by clicking the "write" button of Win32DiskImager and wait for complete writing.
+* Now you can insert the memory card into respberry pi's